CartoDB/documentation/app/content/carto3-workspace/account-settings/managing-registered-apps.md

 ### Viewing details apps

-In the *Account Settings* menu of the Workspace, you will see the list of your current registered apps.
+In the *Account Settings* section of the Workspace, you will see the list of your current registered apps.
 You can access the quick actions menu for managing your application by clicking the three point icon in the top right corner.
 There are 3 options available: Edit, View details and Delete.

 ![Account Settings actions app](/img/cloud-native-workspace/account-settings/account_settings_actions_apps.png)